Infineon/XMC-for-Arduino/docs/hw-platforms.rst

     :width: 600

 Please note that Arduino pin number 15 & 21 (SCL & A5) and Arduino pin number 14 & 20 (SDA & A4) are connected with each other
 on the board itself.
-If you want to use them check out the subsection :ref:`connected-pins`.
+If you want to use them check out the subsection :ref:`connected_pins`.

 -----------------------------------------------------------------------

-.. _connected-pins:
+.. _connected_pins:

 Connected I2S and Analog pins
 -----------------------------